 Reporting Child Abuse - Alaska

-Alaska requires certain listed individuals (including health care providers, teachers and administrators, police officers, institutional administrative officers, day care or child care providers, paid employees of domestic violence intervention or prevention programs, paid employees of drug and/or alcohol treatment or rehabilitation programs, members of special teams that review deaths of children) that in the course of performing their jobs know or have reasonable cause to suspect a child is being abused or neglected to report the abuse to the Department of Health and Social Services.
-These same professionals in their private capacities, and any other person who knows or has reasonable cause to suspect child abuse or neglect may report the harm to the child to the Department of Health and Social Services.
+Alaska requires certain listed individuals (including health care providers, teachers and administrators, police officers, institutional administrative officers, day care or child care providers, paid employees of domestic violence intervention or prevention programs, paid employees of drug and/or alcohol treatment or rehabilitation programs, members of special teams that review deaths of children, and athletic coaches) who in the course of performing their jobs know or have reasonable cause to suspect a child is being abused or neglected to report the abuse to the Department of Health and Social Services.
+The law also provides that any other person who knows or has reasonable cause to suspect child abuse or neglect may report the harm to the child to the Department of Health and Social Services.

 If there is an emergency situation and the Department of Health and Social Services cannot be reached, the statue allows a person to make the report to a law enforcement officer who is then required to take action and notify the Department of Health and Social Services as soon as possible.